Sudhandar/blog/docs/blog/compliance-pipeline-blog-markdown.md

 # The 15-Minute Weekly Report That Saved Millions in Regulatory Fines: Building an AI Compliance Pipeline

-**In the healthcare industry, non-compliance doesn't just mean paperwork problems—it means potential fines in the millions of dollars.** When an organization discovered they were at risk of massive regulatory penalties due to improper documentation, they didn't have time for a traditional solution.
+In the healthcare industry, non-compliance doesn't just mean paperwork problems—it means potential fines in the millions of dollars.
+When an organization discovered they were at risk of massive regulatory penalties due to improper documentation, they didn't have time for a traditional solution.

-I'll share exactly how I built an AI compliance pipeline that achieved 86% compliance accuracy, saved 32 hours of manual work weekly, and protected the business from devastating regulatory fines—all through a simple 15-minute weekly report.
+I'll share exactly how I built an AI compliance pipeline that protected the business from devastating regulatory fines, saved 32 hours of manual work weekly, and achieved 86% compliance accuracy—all through a simple 15-minute weekly audit report.

 ## The Regulatory Crisis Most Healthcare Companies Are Ignoring